CouncilofLorien/counciloflorien.github.io/docs/emended/metd-emended.md

 {: .text-center .text-gamma }
 NOTES

 These Emended Rules provide the original published text with emendations from errata and official clarifications.
-Such emendations are marked by ~~strikingthrough~~ the original text and <ins>underlining</ins> the new text.
+Such emendations are annotated.
 The rules also include corrections to minor typographical, grammatical, clerical, and typesetting issues in the original text.
 Such corrections are not marked or annotated.
-Any correction beyond a minor issue would be marked as an emendation.
+Any correction beyond a minor issue would be annotated.

 [^capture]: There is no _Capture_ keyword in _MECCG_.
 [^dragon-hoard-errata]: Rules Erratum: Dragon Rules, Hoards: Change “_Each site with a Dragon automatic-attack (i.e., each Dragon’s Lair) contains a hoard_” to “_Each site which had a Dragon automatic-attack at the beginning of the turn contains a hoard_.”
 [^dragon-multiple-strike-errata]: Rules Erratum: Dragons Rules, Characters Facing Multiple Strikes: Change "_are then considered to be canceled_" to "_are then considered to be successful_."
-[^sideboard]: The sideboard size was increased several times over the game's life.
-The final increase came with _Middle-earth: The White Hand_ which increased the sideboard to 30 cards for 1-deck and 2-deck games.
+[^four-manifestations]: With the _Roused_ Dragon factions there are now four manifestations of dragons, not three.
+[^roused]: The _Roused_ dragon manifestations were introduced in _Middle-earth: The Lidless Eye_.
+See also [CRF 15, Rulings by Term, Dragons](/original/rulings/crf-15/#dragons).
+[^remove-another-characters-corruption]: See also [CRF 15, Rulings by Term, Corruption](/original/rulings/crf-15/#corruption): A character attempting to remove a corruption card on another character may ignore the tapping requirement and recieve -3 to the roll.